 - Model: Cruising

 - Hull #:

-- Vessel Name: Alexandra
+- Vessel Name: (last known as Alexandra)

-- Owner Name: Sean D’Epagnier
+- Owner Name: (last known owner was Sean D’Epagnier)

-- Hailing Port: San Francisco, California
+- Hailing Port: (last known hailing port was San Francisco, California)

 January, 9 2012 – I finally got a torqeedo electric motor, but I haven’t installed it yet.
 I should be able to cruise at 3-4 knots using only 30 amps or so (24 volts).
 For now I can go 2.75 knots at 70 amps 12 volts.
 I have navigated 5 miles or so up 30meter wide rivers.